Barry Truax

-Barry Douglas Truax B. Sc,.
-M. Mus., DFA (Hon) (b.
-10 May 1947) is a Canadian composer of electroacoustic music, a writer, and a teacher.
+Barry Douglas Truax (born 10 May 1947) is a Canadian composer of electroacoustic music, a writer, and a teacher.
 He is best known for his association with the World Soundscape Project at Simon Fraser University (SFU) and his development of granular synthesis using sampled sounds to create multi-channel soundscape compositions, such as Riverrun (1986) and Wings of Nike (1987).
 He is also known for his books Acoustic Communication (1984, 2001) and the Handbook for Acoustic Ecology (1978, 1999).
 He is the only Canadian recipient of the Magisterium award at the International Competition of Electroacoustic Music, Bourges, France, in 1991.
 He is a professor emeritus at Simon Fraser University (SFU).
-In June 2025, SFU awarded him an Honorary Doctorate of Fine Arts.
+In June 2025, SFU awarded him an honorary Doctorate of Fine Arts.